MicrosoftDocs/power-platform/power-platform/admin/control-client-app-access-to-environment.md

 > Audit mode might take up to an hour to take effect, after you update the configuration settings.

 > [!TIP]
 > In audit mode, you must select at least one environment to allow access.
 However, app access control isn’t enforced in audit mode.
 You get a list of apps accessing the environment whether or not they’re allowed or denied access.
-Learn more in...
+Learn more in [Audit only mode (identify apps that allow or block)](audit-only-mode-identify-apps-that-allow-or-block).
 ## Turn on enabled mode

 The enabled mode starts blocking apps that aren't allowed or apps that only allow approved apps.
 You can select apps to either have **Allowed** or **Blocked** access.